g3n1uss/StringTheoryTools/README.md

 # StringTheoryTools

-## Intro

-The code in this repository is written in Mathematica and implemets various tools used in String theory/Supergravity such as [T duality](https://en.wikipedia.org/wiki/T-duality), [S duality](https://en.wikipedia.org/wiki/S-duality), rotations, boosts, some differential geometry, etc. So far all the functions are collected in two packages **DiffGeometry.m** and **TransformationRules.m**.
-Usage of every function is shown in various examples *Example...*.

 ## What is going on in this repo?

+This repository is a collection of various tools (written in Mathematica) used in String theory/Supergravity such as [T duality](https://en.wikipedia.org/wiki/T-duality), [S duality](https://en.wikipedia.org/wiki/S-duality), rotations, boosts, some differential geometry, etc. So far all the functions are collected in two packages **DiffGeometry.m** and **TransformationRules.m**.
+Usage of every function is shown in various examples, e.g. *Example...*.

+## Some details.
+Structure of the repository

-Package **TransformationRules.m**: boosts, rotations, S duality and T duality for NS-NS fields.
+Package **TransformationRules.m** implements boosts, rotations, S duality and T duality for NS-NS fields.

-The package **TransformationRules** implements various dualities in String theory/Supergravity.
-A great example of utilizing T- S dualities and boosts is one of the solution-generating techniques, when you start with a simple solution and by performing a series of tranformations obtain something new.
-One of such solution-generating techniques was used to [construct](http://arxiv.org/abs/hep-th/0105136) explicit [fuzzballs](https://en.wikipedia.org/wiki/Fuzzball_(string_theory)) solutions.
+A great example of utilizing boosts and T/S dualities is a beautiful solution-generating technique (here by solutions we mean that they solve the equations of motion, such as Einstein and Maxwell equations), in which you start with a simple solution and by performing a series of tranformations obtain something new.
+This solution-generating technique was used to [construct](http://arxiv.org/abs/hep-th/0105136) [fuzzballs](https://en.wikipedia.org/wiki/Fuzzball_(string_theory)).

-An example of using the package is presented in *Example.KerrToD1.nb*, in which you start with a rotating black hole in 4 dimensions and perform a series of tranformations (add flat direction-boost-T duality-S duality) to obtain D1 brane.
-As a check we take the extremal non-rotating limit to check that the result is the well-known supersymmetric D1 brane.
+An example of using the package is presented in *Example.KerrToD1.nb*, in which you start with a rotating black hole in 4 dimensions (Kerr black hole) and perform the series of tranformations, namely: "add flat direction"->"boost"-"T duality"->"S duality", to obtain the D1 brane.
+At the end we take the extremal non-rotating limit to check that the result is the well-known supersymmetric D1 brane.

-Package **DiffGemetry**: calculation of connections, Riemann and Ricci tensors, Ricci scalar, spin connections.
+Package **DiffGemetry** implements computation of connections (Christoffel symbols), Riemann and Ricci tensors, Ricci scalar and spin connections.

-One example of using the package is *Example.AdS2xS2.nb*, in which Einstein equations are checked for AdS2, S2 and AdS2xS2.
+One simple example of using the package is presented *Example.AdS2xS2.nb*, in which the Einstein equations are checked for AdS2, S2 and AdS2xS2.

 Another example is *Example.SUSY.IIB.nb*, in which we solve SUSY (Killing spinor) equations of type IIB supergravity in the NS-NS sector for one particular background - the near horizon NS5 brane.